daniel-ilett/blog/_drafts/2019-06-19-tut2-5-cel-shading-end.md

 ![Ethan's Glasses](/img/tut2/part4-ethan-complete.png){: .center-image }

 Let's say we want to use several different reference values for different meshes.
 Right now, we've hardcoded the reference value into the shader, but we won't have to write a new shader file for every value we want to use - we can set this in `Properties` very easily.
+Take a look at `FinalCelShaded.shader`, based upon the outline shader from the previous tutorial, and let's add an `ID` property.

 ~~~glsl
 // In Properties.